JDonnellyCodeInstitute/bespoke-brushwork/README.md

 - __The Skeleton Plane__
   - Layout and Navigation Design:
-    - Below links to the initial design framework of the homepage that we built from:
+    - Below are the links to the initial design framework of the homepage that we built from:

     [Wireframe Home Desktop](assets/images/readme/wire-home.png)
     [Wireframe Home Tablet](assets/images/readme/wire-home-tablet.png)